Crash of a Handley Page H.P.57 Halifax II near RAF Middleton Saint George

 Circumstances:

-The airplane departed RAF Middleton St George at 2305LT on August 16 on an operation to Cologne.
-It was shot down by a Me.110 and crashed in Buggenum, killing the entire crew.
+The airplane departed RAF Middleton Saint George at 2357LT on May 13 on an operation to Bochum.
+Passing over the Netherlands, it was shot down by a German fighter and crashed in Dalen.
+Four crew members were killed and three others became PoW.

 Crew: